-Your planting zone is a measurement set by the USDA to help you understand what plants can survive outside in your environment.
-This is why it’s important that you know what planting zone you live in and do you research to find out which plant species can do well, especially if you live in an area with four distinct seasons where colder winters are common.
+Your planting zone or hardiness zone is a measurement set by the USDA to help you understand what plants can survive outside in your environment.
+This is why it’s important that you know what planting zones you live in and do your research to find out which plant species can do well in your planting zones, especially if you live in an area with four distinct seasons where colder winters are common.
 Generally speaking, your planting zone will define which plants can survive the winter.

 They’re typically meant for people who grow perennial plants because these plants live through several growing seasons.
 Perennials need to be able to survive cold temperatures.
 You take your plants and look at their planting zone and compare it to where you fall in the spectrum.
 If you fall in the correct zone, the plants should do well.
 If your climate falls outside of their comfort zone, they can incur damage during the colder months that kills them off.

 The most popular planting zone maps are called zone hardiness maps.
 The Natural Resources Canada and the U.S. Department of Agriculture create and update them.
-Each country uses different measures to create their maps.
+Each country uses different measures to create their hardiness zone map.

 History of the Different Planting Zone Maps

-The first planting zone map attempt happened in 1927 in Boston.
-Two researchers at the Arnold Arboretum published the first map in 1927.
-The Arnold map was the first one to be published, and it recieved updates in 1951, 1967, and 1971.
-However, this planting zone map fell out of use in the late 1970s.
+The first hardiness zone map attempt happened in 1927 in Boston.
+Two researchers at the Arnold Arboretum published the first hardiness zone map in 1927.
+The Arnold map was the first one to be published, and it received updates in 1951, 1967, and 1971.
+However, this hardiness zone map fell out of use in the late 1970s.

-In 1960, the USDA released their first planting zone map in Washington in the U.S. National Arboretum.
-They revised the map in 1965, and it used 10-degree Fahrenheit ranges to define the different planting zones.
-They revised and reissued this map from 1965 until 1990.
-In 1990, they revamped the planting zone map using new climate change data, and they changed it to five-degree increments instead of 10.
-They also divided each planting zone into A and B subdivisions.
+In 1960, the USDA released their first USDA plant hardiness zone map in Washington in the U.S. National Arboretum.
+They revised the USDA plant hardiness zone map in 1965, and it used 10-degree Fahrenheit ranges to define the different planting zones.
+They revised and reissued this USDA plant hardiness zone map from 1965 until 1990.
+In 1990, they revamped the USDA plant hardiness zone map using new climate change data, and they changed it to five-degree increments instead of 10.
+They also divided each planting zone into A and B subdivisions for the planting zones.

 It’s possible to start your plants indoors and transplant them when it gets warmer.